In-Context Learning Enhanced Credibility Transformer: Introduction

 \paragraph{Training methodology.} We deploy a two-phase training strategy that first establishes strong feature representations through a standard supervised learning method of the base Credibility Transformer.
-This learned base Credibility Transformer already presents a strong predictive model.
+It has been verified in \citet{richman2024credibility} that this learned base Credibility Transformer already presents a strong predictive model.
 The second training phase fine-tunes the model using ICL.
 During this phase, we freeze the decoder layers (i.e., the output decoder) and train the ICL mechanism, as well as the base Credibility Transformer encoder.
-This constrained training approach enhances the robustness of the learning process, while allowing the weights of the base Credibility Transformer encoder which were initially optimized for supervised learning to be modified.
+This constrained training approach enhances the robustness of the learning process, while allowing the weights of the base Credibility Transformer encoder (which were initially optimized for supervised learning) to be modified.
+Keeping the output decoder frozen acts as an information bottleneck ensuring that the ICL enhanced CLS tokens remain in the same encoding space guaranteeing robustness in this second fitting step.
 Optionally, a third training step can be applied by jointly fine-tuning all network components, i.e., including the decoder layer; however, this requires careful regularization and a small learning rate to prevent performance degradation.

 \paragraph{Empirical validation.} We verify on the popular French Motor Third Party Liability (MTPL) dataset of \citet{Dutang} the outstanding performance of the ICL-Credibility Transformer.
 Our study quantifies the contribution of each architectural component, while explainability analyses reveal that the learned attention patterns align with actuarial intuition about risk similarity and credibility weighting.
 An interesting property of ICL is that we can explicitly illustrate and try to understand how individual instances in the context batch enhance the predictions; we provide empirical results explaining this case by case.
-A second interesting case study shows how the ICL-Credibility Transformer can be used to predict on data with new covariate levels, e.g., a new car brand that has not been available during model training.
+A second interesting case study shows how the ICL-Credibility Transformer can be used to predict on data with new covariate levels, e.g., a new region that has not been available during model training.
 This generalization property (similar to transfer learning) especially draws on the context, to find the right level of integration into the existing model.